Zumbergz/BGLPredictor/Lit Review Stuff/Papers found to study.md

 		- The effect of a short acting insulin intake
 		- The effect of intermediate acting insulin
 		- The effect of carbohydrate intake on blood glucose absorption from the gut.
-	- Argues most physiological models as data sources can only be used for educational purposes as they ignore a numbe ro ffactors associated with glucose metabolism.
+	- Argues most physiological models as data sources can only be used for educational purposes as they ignore a number of factors associated with glucose metabolism.
 	- CMS passed as inputs to NN along with current BGL.
 	- **Mathematical models**
 		- After the injection of D units of insulin, the change in plasma insulin concentration I is given as: